klapcsik/react-docker-k8s/README.md

 - You can use the resources as specific here for POC purpose but if you are using this for production you may like to to review this.

-- Finally, livenessProbe and readinessProbe arevpart of Kubernates auto healing  mechanism and one of many reasons that makes kubernates a great container orchestration tool.
-Kubernates uses liveness probes to know when to restart a container.
+- Finally, livenessProbe and readinessProbe arevpart of Kubernetes auto healing  mechanism and one of many reasons that makes Kubernetes a great container orchestration tool.
+Kubernetes uses liveness probes to know when to restart a container.
 Whereas readinessProbe allows applications to have extra time to get ready to be added to the cluster i.e. an application might need to load large data or configuration files during startup, or depend on external services after startup.

 Please read more about the deployment file here:

 https://kubernetes.io/docs/concepts/workloads/controllers/deployment/
 https://kubernetes.io/docs/tasks/configure-pod-container/configure-liveness-readiness-startup-probes/

-Now, we can use this deployment file with the Kubernates CLI (kubectl) to deploy our Containers into a Kubernares cluster.
+Now, we can use this deployment file with the Kubernetes CLI (kubectl) to deploy our Containers into a Kubernares cluster.
 (Note: you can deploy as pods as well but deployment is a preferred approach)
 ### `kubectl apply -f deployment.yml`